 - The District shall prepare monthly reports on revenues and expenditures that compare budget-to-actual financial performance for Staff and reviewed quarterly by the Board of Directors. - The District will monitor revenues and expenditures on an ongoing basis and ensure that expenditures do not exceed appropriations within an enterprise fund and program for the annual fiscal period. - Each Program Manager is responsible for ensuring expenditures remain within budget. - Any deviation from the Budget Policy will be brought to the Board of Directors for approval.

-AI E. Fox Division 1 Jeffrey C. Brown Division 2 Timothy H. Hoag Division 3

-Eugene F. West Division 4 Terry L. Foreman Division 5
+A Resolution of the Board of Directors of Camrosa Water District Al E. Fox Division 1 Jeffrey C. Brown Division 2 Timothy H. Hoag Division 3 Eugene F. West Division 4 Terry L. Foreman Division 5